 For most of the models, it starts from more or less $50 up to $180.
 Even for its signature K-Swiss sneakers, the price tag appears to be reasonably priced.
 It might be worth it to check the official website at times because it offers various products at a discounted rate.
 Some find the brand to be a better alternative to some of the more popular labels because of its wallet-friendly offerings.

-Are there any recommended K-Swiss sneakers for those who have wide feet?
+Are there any recommended K-Swiss shoes for those who have wide feet?

 There is a Wide Style category on the brand’s official site.
 There are a good number of K-Swiss sneakers that is made for both men and women under this collection.